-How Do I Get Rid of Mosquitoes in My Yard?
+How To Get Rid of Mosquitoes

 Why are Mosquitoes Attracted to My Yard?

-Addressing as many of the items below as possible should help reduce the mosquitoes in your yard.
+This can be more involved than it sounds, but addressing as many of these items as possible should help reduce the mosquitoes in your yard:

 - Support tarps and boat covers to allow rainwater to run off, eliminating pools of water.

 - If you use a rain barrel, make sure the top is covered with at least 18 x 18 screening.

 - Get rid of puddles, damp soil, and leaf litter.
 Temporary puddles can harbor thousands of these pests.

 Another reason these insects might be hanging out in your yard is that they’re attracted to the carbon dioxide that you exhale.
 Carbon dioxide tells them where they can get a “blood meal.”
 When you breathe out, the mosquitoes are thinking, “I smell dinner!”

 Spraying Your Yard for Mosquitoes